craftcms/image/README.md

 1. Update the `FEDORA_VERSION` in the `Makefile` to the new version (e.g. `FEDORA_VERSION=38`).
 This will update the base image used for the build.
+2. Update the `PHP_VERSION` in the `Makefile` to the new version (e.g. `PHP_VERSION=8.2`).
+This will update the PHP version installed in the image.

-Then, run `make build` to rebuild the image to test locally.
+3. Then, run `make build` to rebuild the image to test locally.

+> Note: The version of Fedora determines the version of PHP that is installed.
+For example, Fedora 38 uses PHP 8.2 and Fedora 37 uses 8.1.